thanpolas/toddmotto.github.io/_posts/2013-09-21-the-data-js-api-for-behavioural-binding-stop-using-selectors-in-your-javascript.md

 <input value="Select my contents" class="sidebar-input" data-js="select">
 {% endhighlight %}

-I've binded my JavaScript logic independently, it has no clash with my class names.
+I've binded my JavaScript logic independently, no conflicts with my class names or even inside the class attribute.
 It also means that when it comes to my next project, I can just lift the JavaScript logic out for reuse and not have to fuss about changing class names and refactoring things.

 You can then use a selector like so to target these inputs: